Ravindrakapse/Google_street_view_building-classification/README.md

     - Matplotlib

 2. **Training**:
-    - Open the `ResNet_MLCPS.ipynb` file in Jupyter Notebook or Google Colab.
+    - Open the `ResNet.py` file.
-    - Ensure the dataset path is correctly set up inside the notebook.
+    - Ensure the dataset path is correctly set up.
     - Run the notebook to train the ResNet50 model.
     - The best model weights will be saved as `ResNet244_detected.h5` after training.